NLarsen15/OTSOpy/README.md

 # OTSOpy
 PyPi Version of the OTSO tool for trajectory computations of charged particles in the Earth's magnetosphere

 __Disclaimer!__ OTSOpy is currently only available for Python 3.12.
 This is due to the compiled Fortran libraries being Python version-specific.
 It is recommended that you set up a new Python environment using Python 3.12.
 Users may attempt to clone the repository and compile the Fortran code themselves with f2py, following instructions on the original [OTSO](https://github.com/NLarsen15/OTSO) repository.
+I will attempt to keep OTSOpy compatible with as many Python versions as possible.
+However, I hope that the open-source nature of the OTSO tool means that the compiled Fortran libraries users make will be shared and merged with this release, relieving me of some of the pressure.

 # Installation